petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 #### When is the new behavior applied?
 We can safely switch actor message-processing behavior because [Akka.NET actors only process one message at a time](http://petabridge.com/blog/akkadotnet-async-actors-using-pipeto/).
 The new message processing behavior won't be applied until the next message arrives.

-#### Isn't it bad that `Become` blows away the behavior stack?
-No, not really.
-This is the way it's most commonly used, by far.
-Explicitly switching from one behavior to another is the most common approach used for switching behavior.
-Simple, explicit switches also make it much easier to read and reason about your code.

-If you find you actually need to take advantage of the behavior stack—and a simple, explicit `Become(YourNewBehavior)` won't work for the situation—the behavior stack is available to you.

-In this lesson, we use `BecomeStacked` and `UnbecomeStacked` to demonstrate them.
-Usually we just use `Become`.

-#### How deep can the behavior stack go?
-The stack can go *really* deep, but it's not unlimited.

-Also, each time your actor restarts, the behavior stack is cleared and the actor starts from the initial behavior you've coded.

-#### What happens if you call `UnbecomeStacked` and with nothing left in the behavior stack?
-*Nothing* - `UnbecomeStacked` is a safe method and won't do anything if the current behavior is the only behavior in the stack.

 ### Back to the real-world example
 Okay, now that you understand switchable behavior, let's return to our real-world scenario and see how it is used.
 Recall that we need to add authentication to our chat system actor.